By Bianca Fernet

 The winter weather is not the only thing chilling the bones of Argentina’s residents.
 Since the last week of July, a new set of words have been showing up in the articles about the economy.
 Shrinks.
 Slows.
 Stagflation.
 These chilling terms are being used to describe the consequences of what some nasty looking economic indicators might have in store.

 On July 26, Citigroup reported that Argentina’s gross domestic product will post its first annual contraction in a decade.
 Economists estimate that GDP will shrink approximately 1.7% this year.

 The same week, the official government statistics bureau INDEC reported that May economic activity fell .5% year on year, while private economists estimated the fall to be closer to 1.2% and predicted the June drop to be close to 3.9%.
-Check out this article to read more about these numbers.

 Now, enter stagflation.
 For those of you that weren’t alive or were busy eating crayons in the 1980s, stagflation describes a situation with:

 This specifically nasty combination of factors earns the name stagflation because it presents policy makers with a dilemma.
 Steps that could hem in inflation would actually exacerbate low growth and unemployment, and vice versa.
 Essentially, the government is presented with three problems, and fixing one would make the other two worse.